chtyim/cdap/cdap-docs/cdap-apps/source/hydrator/creating.rst

 stream *myStream* and writes to a Table *myTable*.
 A Table Sink needs a row key field to be specified and can use the timestamp of a Stream event for that.

+Pipeline config consists of stages - source, zero (or) more transforms and one (or) more sinks.
+Each of these stages are identified by a unique name and plugin.
+Plugin object consists of plugin-name, properties map and optionally can specify the artifact. connections field in config defines the connections between the stages and the pipeline defined by these connections have to be a directed-acyclic-graph.

 To create this application, called *streamETLApp*:

 - Using the :ref:`Lifecycle RESTful API <http-restful-api-lifecycle-create-app>`::